raff/dynash/README.md

 ### Note:

-- Credentials should be in your .boto config file (see http://docs.pythonboto.org/en/latest/boto_config_tut.html)
+- Credentials should be in your .boto config file under the [Credentials] (see http://docs.pythonboto.org/en/latest/boto_config_tut.html)

+- You can specify the DynamoDB region to use and other DynamoDB related configuration entries in your .boto config under the [DynamoDB] section:

+    [DynamoDB]
+    region=us-west-1

 - Item related commands use the currently selected table (see 'use' command) but you can pass a table name as first parameter prefixed by ':'